 Among the trickiest interview questions to get right; you need to strike a balance between showing awareness for the school’s reputation and achievements, without pandering.
 Before the interview, find out as much as you can about the school from its website.
 Not only does this demonstrate your passion and proactive approach, but it allows you to schmooze based on fact.

-Question 3: Why do you think you’d make a good teaching assistant?
+Question 3: Why would you make a good teaching assistant?

 Question 4: What is the purpose of a teaching assistant?